6 Latihan Kardio untuk Ibu Hamil Tanpa Risiko Berlebihan

 3. Exercising at Too High an Intensity

-Excessively high exercise intensity can cause stress on the body.
-Choose low- to moderate-intensity exercises.
+Exercise intensity that is too high can cause stress on the body.
+Choose exercises with low to moderate intensity.

-Safe and regular cardio exercise can provide numerous benefits for pregnant women, from improving heart health and reducing fatigue to weight management.
-However, it's important to choose the right type of exercise and consider your physical condition.
+Safe and regular cardio exercise can provide many benefits for pregnant women, from improving heart health and reducing fatigue to weight management.
+However, it is important to choose the right type of exercise and pay attention to your body's condition.

-Always consult a doctor before starting any exercise routine and do it safely.
-This way, pregnant women can stay active and healthy throughout their pregnancy and prepare for a smoother delivery.
+Always consult a doctor before starting an exercise routine and do so safely.
+This way, pregnant women can stay active and healthy throughout pregnancy, and prepare for a smoother delivery.